Star-painted ceiling: Heaven and cosmology

 Stars are a recurring decorative motif in both Christianity and Judaism.
-However, used for decoration have several different symbolic associations depending on their depiction.
+However, stars used for decoration have several different symbolic associations depending on their depiction.

 Stars individually used for decoration have several different symbolic associations in Christianity.
 The scholar Jodi Magness suggests that by the 6th century the central dome of churches, often located in the centre of the church, started to become recognised as a ‘heavenly’ place that was symbolically linked to cosmology.
-Because of this association, the centre dome is where star-painted ceilings are still often located in religious buildings.
+Because of this association, the central dome is where star-painted ceilings are still often located in religious buildings.
 This can be seen in churches such as St. Peter's Basilica in Rome and the Siena Cathedral, located in Tuscany.

 Jodi Magness also states that during the 4th century Jewish places of worship represented “the Garden of Eden or Paradise, a place where heaven and earth were united”.
 However, during this time many of the star-studded ceilings and domes were created using mosaic tiles rather than paint.
 Nevertheless, this connection to heaven and symbolic use of stars can be seen continuing to be recreated into the 19th and 20th centuries, such as seen in the Grand Synagogue of Edirne.
 The synagogue was built in 1906 and features large vaulted ceilings covered in thousands of small painted white, gold, and black stars on a sky-blue background.